ippc/ippcdj/readme.md

     - Apppc
         - User(Fk to Users)
         - APPPC country

+    The easiest way to implement this is probably to use [CAS-Provider and CAS-consumer](http://stackoverflow.com/a/4663223) or [django-cas](https://bitbucket.org/cpcc/django-cas/overview).
+Another option: [mama-cas](https://github.com/jbittel/django-mama-cas).
+Relevant documentation pages: [multiple databases](https://docs.djangoproject.com/en/1.5/topics/db/multi-db/), [authentication](https://docs.djangoproject.com/en/1.5/topics/auth/customizing/), [multiple sites framework](https://docs.djangoproject.com/en/1.5/ref/contrib/sites/).
+See also [this blog post](http://reinout.vanrees.org/weblog/2014/05/09/authentication-python-web.html).

+    Both phytosantiary.info and apppc.org will need to get SSL certificates for single sign-on to work securely:

+    > Even if the authentication with CAS is made using a mechanism which makes it difficult to interfere with, all authorized communication will subsequentely use a cookie identifing the session which can be used to hijack the connection.
+So you need to encrypt the communication.
+There is just no way around that if you want to enforce some sort of security.

 - [Email utility](https://github.com/pinax/django-mailer)
     - Ability to insert user groups as well as individual users in `To:` field in `/admin/mailer/message/add/`
         - Use [admin actions](https://docs.djangoproject.com/en/1.5/ref/contrib/admin/actions/)?